Champaign–Decatur combined statistical area

 The Champaign-Decatur CSA, also known as East Central Illinois CSA, was a combined statistical area in the U.S. State of Illinois.
 It was the 104th largest combined statistical area in the U.S. It was composed of four counties, Champaign, Ford, Piatt and Macon.

-By 2020 the area had been subdivided such that the city of Decatur was defined separately as a Metropolitan Statistical Area, and the remainder approximately forms the newer Champaign-Urbana Combined Statistical Area.
+By 2020 the area had been subdivided such that the city of Decatur was defined separately as a Metropolitan Statistical Area, and the remainder approximately forms the newer Champaign-Urbana Metropolitan Statistical Area.

 The area had a population of 344,440 as determined by the 2010 U.S. Census.
 The area is anchored by the principal cities of Champaign and Decatur and is home to the University of Illinois at Urbana–Champaign, the flagship campus of the University of Illinois system.
 (University students, even those from outside the area, are included in Census figures if they were counted by the federal Census).